-The Cathleen A. Baker Fellowship in Conservation was established in April 2011 by a gift from Dr. Baker (center, with 2012 fellows Lauren Calcote and Aisha Wahab), Conservation Librarian at the University of Michigan Library, and Fellow of the American Institute for Conservation.
+The Cathleen A. Baker Fellowship in Conservation was established in April 2011 by a gift from Dr. Baker, Conservation Librarian emerita at the University of Michigan Library and Fellow of the American Institute for Conservation.
 The fellowship was first offered in 2012; future announcements calling for applications will occur annually in the autumn.
 Any person who wishes to contribute to this fellowship is welcome to do so.
 To make a contribution to the Cathleen A. Baker Fellowship in Conservation see Giving to MLibrary.

 The fellowship is available to individuals who are either (1) students in good standing who have completed at least the first academic year in a graduate-level conservation program, (2) graduates of graduate-level conservation programs, or (3) mid-career conservators who have at least five years' experience in the field of conservation or a related field.
 At this time applications can be accepted only from citizens of the United States of America and U.S. resident aliens.
 If you have any questions about your eligibility, please contact the fellowship committee.